DDevFurkanPasa/NextGen/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-Phase 4 complete!
-All advanced features implemented: SEO metadata generation, image optimization, webhook revalidation, and preview mode.
-Framework is feature-complete and production-ready.
+Phase 5 complete!
+All documentation and examples created.
+Framework is fully documented and ready for public release with comprehensive guides, API reference, and real-world examples.

 ## Next Steps
 1. ✅ Memory Bank populated with complete project design